 What is an ALS User?

-Before submitting a proposal, we recommend that researchers determine the beamline and facilities most appropriate for their planned experiment.
+Prospective users will need to create an account in ALSHub, the ALS user portal.
+Before creating an ALSHub account and submitting a proposal, we recommend that researchers identify the beamline and facilities most appropriate for their planned experiment.
 We provide a number of tools and contacts to guide prospective users:

 - Review the ALS Beamline Directory to learn about the research capabilities of the ALS.

-- Inquire about individual beamlines by contacting the beamline scientist listed in the ALS Beamline Directory.
+- Inquire about individual beamlines by contacting the primary contact listed within each beamline link in the Beamline Directory.

-- Contact the ALS User Services Group Leader or the User Office for information about beamlines available to users.
+- Contact the ALS User Office for information about beamlines available to users.

 The ALS does not charge for beam time if the user’s research is nonproprietary, i.e., the results are published in the open literature.
 All users are responsible for the day-to-day costs of research (supplies, phone calls, technical support, etc.).

 Users performing proprietary research pay a fee based on ALS usage cost.
 The user may then take title to any inventions made during the proprietary research program and treat as proprietary all technical data generated during the program.
 Proprietary research is not intended for the open literature.
-For additional information about proprietary research, contact the ALS User Services Group Leader.
+For additional information about proprietary research, contact the ALS User Office.

 Users from Industry

 The ALS welcomes industrial users from large and small companies whose projects advance scientific knowledge, investigate the development of new products and manufacturing methods, and/or provide economic benefits and jobs to the economy.
-Industry users can find more information here.
+Prospective industry users can find more information here.